 Takeaway When the Prospect is “On the Fence”

-The time when you will want to do a sales takeaway is when the prospect is “on the fence”.
-This is when a prospect has shown some level of interest or fit but is slow to move forward and is also not going away or confirming that they are not interested.
+You will want to do a sales takeaway when the prospect is “on the fence.”
+This is when a prospect has shown some level of interest or fit, but is slow to move forward, and is also not going away or confirming that they are not interested.

-The reason that this is the optimum moment for this sales tactic is that if you try to get the prospect to move forward by selling more or pushing them harder, you may push them away because they are in this neutral “on the fence” position.
-And if you don’t do anything, they might stall out and not progress forward to purchase.
+This is the optimal moment for this sales tactic: if you try to move the prospect forward by selling more or pushing them harder, you may push them away because they are in a neutral “on the fence” position.
+If you don’t take action, they might stall and not proceed with the purchase.

-But if you deliver a takeaway at this particular time, if the prospect is genuinely interested, this may trigger them to move forward and through whatever has slowed them down.
-And if they confirm the sales takeaway attempt and let you take it away, then you could feel confident that they were not a qualified prospect and probably would not have purchased anyways.
+But if you deliver a takeaway at this time, and the prospect is genuinely interested, it may prompt them to move forward and overcome whatever has been slowing them down.
+If they confirm the sales takeaway attempt and let you take it away, you can be confident they were not a qualified prospect and likely would not have purchased anyway.